sgibb/MALDIquantTools/README.md

 - Export in ASCII, CSV, [mMass'](http://www.mmass.org) MSD files
 - Moving average
 - Convert a matrix to a binary one (replace `NA` by `0` and `!NA` by `1`)
+- Calculate binning costs (Was it difficult to bin your peak lists?)